Code of Conduct

 Female workers shall have the same opportunities and rights as male workers.
 Employment decisions may not be based on marital status, pregnancy, fertility status, or contraceptive use.

-New mothers are entitled to leave for childbirth and recovery, and have the right to return to their position.
+New mothers are entitled to leave for childbirth and recovery, and have the right to return to their position (or an equivalent position) as required by law.

 Enforcement & Compliance

-FreedomWear Co. may suspend or terminate any business relationship if these standards are violated.
+FreedomWear Co. may suspend or terminate any business relationship if these standards are violated or if a partner refuses to address verified non-compliance.
 All partners and suppliers must adopt and adhere to this Code as a condition of doing business with us.

 From the President